CRITICS HAVE called out the Booker Prize judges after the first black female recipient was announced as a joint winner.

 It follows a series of intergenerational stories, with a particular focus on black British women, through numerous spaces and heritages.

 While Evaristo’s recognition and the significance of her achievement has been celebrated by supporters, the judges have been criticised for a decision which means the first black female winner of the prize will receive a lesser share than previous recipients since rules were changed so that only one person could be awarded.

-Kelechi Okafor tweeted: “No shade to Margaret Atwood but it’s very smelly that Bernadine Evaristo has to share the Booker Prize.
+Kelechi Okafor tweeted: “No shade to Margaret Atwood but it’s very smelly that Bernardine Evaristo has to share the Booker Prize.
 Atwood already won it in 2000.
 Was it really too much to ask that the first time a black woman wins the Booker prize (in the 50 years that it has existed) she win it alone?!”

-“I’m a little sad that Bernadine Evaristo had to share the prize with Margaret Atwood.
+“I’m a little sad that Bernardine Evaristo had to share the prize with Margaret Atwood.
 I mean, I’m sure she’s not.
 But it feels a little off that the first black woman to be awarded the prize had to share it,” one commenter wrote on Twitter.

-Another wrote: “I love Margaret Atwood and I am thrilled Bernadine Evaristo is the first black woman to win.
+Another wrote: “I love Margaret Atwood and I am thrilled Bernardine Evaristo is the first black woman to win.
 But I can’t help the niggling feeling that this result patronises both.
 And I am gutted that the first black woman to win the Booker has to share it.”

 Another said: “I love Margaret Atwood.
 My undergrad dissertation focused on several of her novels.
-However allowing her to share the Booker with Bernadine Evaristo does the latter a disservice.
+However allowing her to share the Booker with Bernardine Evaristo does the latter a disservice.
 Pick one or the other.
 Evaristo is the first black woman to win the prize.
 She deserved to stand alone.”